ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 }
 </pre>

+### Solution 5: Dictionary and Set

-Since AGS 3.5.0 there's also a [Dictionary](Dictionary) type.
-This may serve as an alternative to dynamic arrays or managed structs in this solution.
-It's easy to extend and easy to check which variables (keys) it contains.
+Since AGS 3.5.0 there's also a [Dictionary](Dictionary) and [Set](Set) types.
+Those may serve as an easier alternative to extending dynamic arrays or managed structs in this solution.
+It's easy to check which variables (keys) they contain.
 You can even store "game version" inside as one of the elements.
-It may be used as a universal global storage, for example, for story variables that's easy to expand between game updates.
+They may be used as a universal global storage, for example, for story variables, expanding them between game updates.